Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 If your insurance company misses the diversion or conviction at the time it happens, it generally has three years to cancel your policy or raise your rates because of the DUII.

-What is an SR-22?
+What is an SR-22 (proof of "future responsibility")?

-An SR-22 is a certificate from an Oregon licensed insurance company certifying that you have purchased liability insurance that meets the minimum required coverage limits.
 Oregon's minimum coverage limits are: $25,000 to cover bodily injury to or death of any one person in any one motor vehicle accident; and, $50,000 to cover two or more persons; and $10,000 to cover property damages.
+See ORS 806.070.

 The SR-22 provides proof to the Oregon Department of Motor Vehicles (DMV) that you are insured.
 If you cancel your insurance or the insurance company cancels your policy before your suspension period is over, the company must notify DMV that the certificate is canceled.
 You will need to get a new SR-22 certificate on file with DMV within 30 days or your license will be suspended.
 If you are asked to prove “future financial responsibility” by having an SR-22 on file with DMV, a copy of your insurance binder or your insurance card is not considered acceptable proof.
 Also, your insurance must cover all vehicles both operated by you and registered in your name.
+If required, you will need to file an SR-22 even if you don't own a vehicle (or your license will be suspended).

 Do I need to file an SR-22 if I enter the diversion program?